Raver, Maharashtra: Economy

-The economy of the city is mainly dependent on agriculture and related businesses.
+Raver plays a pivotal role in the agricultural landscape of the Jalgaon district.
+The city is particularly famous for its banana production, contributing significantly to the district's reputation as a major banana belt.
+The bananas from Raver are not only distributed throughout India but are also exported abroad, supporting the local economy and providing employment to many residents..
 Raver Taluka is an important market for bananas in the state of Maharashtra and India.
 It contributes to about more than 80% of production in Jalgaon district.